tymyrddin/blue/source/docs/active/honeyclients/honeyclients.md

 # Honeyclients: Turning the tables

+Honeypots have a problem.
+Enter honey clients and honeyports.

 ## The problem with passive honeypots

 Traditional honeypots sit there like a pub landlord waiting for trouble to walk in—useful, but hopeless against